sogou/workflow/docs/en/faq.md

 ### Why do I fail to crawl some individual https sites?

-If you can access the site with a browser and you fail to crawl it with the Workflow, it is very likely that the site uses SNI, a TLS extension.
+If you can access the site with a browser and you fail to crawl it with Workflow, it is very likely that the site uses SNI, a TLS extension.
 You can enable the client SNI in the Workflow in the global configuration:

 ~~~cpp
     struct WFGlobalSettings settings = GLOBAL_SETTINGS_DEFAULT;